WV Local Technical Assistance Program

 Be prepared for kickback, and use saws that reduce kickback danger, including chain brakes, low-kickback chains and guide bars.

 Personal protective equipment (PPE) for the head, ears, eyes, face, hands and legs is designed to prevent or lessen the severity of injuries to loggers and other workers using chain saws.
+PPE must be inspected before use on each work shift to ensure it is in serviceable condition.

 The following PPE must be used when hazards make it necessary: